Data-Time Tradeoffs for Optimal k-Thresholding Algorithms in Compressed Sensing: Simulations

 \section{Simulations}

 In this section, we make simulations to validate the theory.
 To show the tradeoffs between the number of measurements $m$ and the number of iterations $p$, we draw the phase transitions for ROT and ROTP algorithms.
 The target signal $\vx^\star$ is a $k$-sparse $n$-dimensional vector, whose nonzero entries follow standard Gaussian distribution.
-The sensing matrix $\vA \in \R^{m \times n}$ is a Bernoulli matrix whose entries are independent symmetric Bernoulli variable.
-In this simulation, $\vx^0$ is set to be $\bm{0}$, the number of dimension is set to be $n=50$, the sparsity is set to be $k=3$ and the tolerance thresholding is set to be $\varepsilon=10^{-2}$.
+The sensing matrix $\vA \in \R^{m \times n}$ is a Bernoulli matrix whose entries are independent symmetric Bernoulli variables.
+In this simulation, $\vx^0$ is set to be $\bm{0}$, the number of dimension is set to be $n=50$, the sparsity is set to be $k=3$, the step size is set to be $\eta=1/m$, and the tolerance for stopping criteria is set to be $\varepsilon=10^{-2}$.
 For a pair of $m$ and $p$, we run $50$ Monte Carlo trials and count the number of successful trials which satisfy ${\norm{\vx^\star-\vx^{p}}_2}/{\norm{\vx^\star}_2} \le \varepsilon$.
 Then we calculate the successful probability for each pair and get the phase transition results.

 The numerical results are shown in Fig. \ref{fig:phasetransition}.
-Note the white area for ROTP algorithm is much larger than that for ROT algorithm, which means ROTP algorithm has a much better recovery performance than ROT algorithm.
-Both algorithms illustrate the data-time tradeoffs as discussed in the Remarks.
+Note the white area for ROTP algorithm is larger than that for ROT algorithm, which means ROTP algorithm has a better recovery performance than ROT algorithm.
+Besides, when the number of measurements is larger than 20, ROTP needs less iterations to achieve convergence.
+Both algorithms illustrate the data-time tradeoffs as discussed in Section \ref{sec:TheoreticalGuarantees}.
 The curves present that when the number of measurements is smaller than a certain number, the algorithms cannot recover the target signal.
-Moreover, when the number of measurements is larger than a certain number, the number of measurements required for successful recovery decreases with the increase of the number of iterations and the number of iterations required for successful recovery decreases with the increase of the the number of measurements.
+Moreover, when the number of measurements is larger than a certain number, the number of iterations required for successful recovery decreases with the increase of the the number of measurements.
 The observed phenomenon in the simulations corresponds with our theoretical results in Theorems \ref{Thm_ROT} and \ref{Thm_ROTP}.